sulianov/cy-airvisual-api-testing/README.md

 # cy-airvisual-api-testing
-## Demo project for testing of AirVisual API using Cypress framework.
+## Demo project for testing AirVisual API using Cypress framework.

-In order to speed up the tests in each .spec.js file I call the API only once - in a separate it and then use cy.writeFile to save response in a fixtures folder so I could reuse it for all the following tests.
+In order to speed up the tests in each *.spec.js* file I call the API only once - in a separate it and then use cy.writeFile to save response in a fixtures folder so I could reuse it for all the following tests.

 ```
   it("GET and Save reponse to test", () => {